Skip to content

 MeasureTime frameDescription

-The impact of the menstrual cycle on emotional manifestations3 monthsCorrelation and mediation between scores on the emotional dysregulation (Emotional Regulation Scale 16, Shortened Scale of Emotional Dysregulation, Alexithymia Scale, Flexible Regulation of Emotional Expression Scale), childhood adversity and premenstrual dysphoric symptoms scales and Daily recording of the intensity of difficulties.
+The impact of the menstrual cycle on emotional manifestations3 monthsCorrelation and mediation between scores on scales regarding emotional dysregulation (DERS-16, BEDS, TAS-20, FREE), childhood adversities (CTQ), and premenstrual dysphoric symptoms (PSST, DRSP)

-The impact of the menstrual cycle on cognitive manifestations3 monthsCorrelation and mediation between scores on the emotional dysregulation (Emotional Regulation Scale 16, Shortened Scale of Emotional Dysregulation, Alexithymia Scale, Flexible Regulation of Emotional Expression Scale), childhood adversity and premenstrual dysphoric symptoms scales and Daily recording of the intensity of difficulties.
+The impact of the menstrual cycle on cognitive manifestations3 monthsCorrelation and mediation between scores on scales regarding emotional dysregulation (DERS-16, BEDS, TAS-20, FREE), childhood adversities (CTQ), and premenstrual dysphoric symptoms (PSST, DRSP)

-The impact of the menstrual cycle on behavioral manifestations3 monthsCorrelation and mediation between scores on the emotional dysregulation (Emotional Regulation Scale 16, Shortened Scale of Emotional Dysregulation, Alexithymia Scale, Flexible Regulation of Emotional Expression Scale), childhood adversity and premenstrual dysphoric symptoms scales and Daily recording of the intensity of difficulties.
+The impact of the menstrual cycle on behavioral manifestations3 monthsCorrelation and mediation between scores on scales regarding emotional dysregulation (DERS-16, BEDS, TAS-20, FREE), childhood adversities (CTQ), and premenstrual dysphoric symptoms (PSST, DRSP)

-The concordance between cognitive and physiological measures of emotional dysregulation, assessed in consultation, in autistic people compared to people with BPD and healthy volunteers3 monthsComparison of the frequency of emotional responses observed in a real-life context (ecological momentary assessment - EMA, according to the phase of the menstrual cycle (follicular phase, luteal phase and late luteal phase)
+The concordance between subjective and cognitive measures of emotional dysregulation, assessed in daily life, in ASD, BPD, PMDD and healthy volunteers3 monthsComparison of the frequency, intensity, and variability of emotional responses recorded in real-life contexts (ecological momentary assessment - EMA) according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase)

-The evolution of physiological emotional responses, assessed in daily life and in consultation, during two menstrual cycles3 monthsComparison of the evolution of physiological emtional reponses between the three groups (autistic women, women with borderline personality disorder and control group)
+The evolution of the emotional experience, assessed in daily life, during two menstrual cycles3 monthsComparison of all these assessments between the groups (autistic women, women with borderline personality disorder, women with PMDD, and control group).

-The evolution of cognitive functioning underlying emotional dysregulation, over the course of two menstrual cycles3 monthsComparison of the evolution of cognitive functioning underlying emotional dysregulation between the three groups (autistic women, women with borderline personality disorder and control group)
+The evolution of cognitive functioning underlying emotional dysregulation, over the course of two menstrual cycles3 monthsComparison of all these assessments between the groups (autistic women, women with borderline personality disorder, women with PMDD, and control group).

-The association between subjective and cognitive measures of emotional dysregulation, assessed in consultation, in ASD compared to BPD and healthy volunteers3 monthsComparison of the skin conductance recorded by the Empatica connected watch according to the phase of the cycle (follicular phase, luteal phase and late luteal phase)
+The association between subjective and cognitive measures of emotional dysregulation, assessed in consultation, in ASD compared to BPD, PMDD, and healthy volunteers3 monthsComparison of performance on the emotional Stroop task proposed in daily life according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase);

 Contacts